ptcodes/ptcodes.github.io/_posts/2020-06-15-proxy-server-with-terraform-on-amazon-aws.md

 proxy_port = 8888
 ```

 Two output values specified earlier were printed at the very bottom.
-We can use them to see if our proxy works.
+We can use them to make sure proxy works.

-Let's give a few minutes to our instance to finish the initialization.
+But first let's give our instance a few minutes to finish initialization.

 Here is how we can specify a proxy in the curl syntax:
 ```bash